The Best Houseplants Based On Your Star Sign (According To An Astrologer)

 Gemini (May 21 - June 20)

 "Gemini is an air sign, which is why the air plant is an ideal match for them" Stardust stated.
 And, we can't forget about Gemini's social nature.
-"They require little water and light exposure, because the air plant grows with other plants, similarly to the twin star."
-If you're a late-May or early-June birthday, pick up this 10-pack of baby air plants to bring a breath of fresh air to your living space.
+"They require little water and light exposure, because the air plant grows with other plants, similar to the twin star."
+If you're a late-May or early-June birthday, pick up these air plants to bring a breath of fresh air to your living space.

 Advertisement